 Other sites in the area further demonstrate the history of the city through the ages.
 A Medieval Town with its city walls and two imposing white limestone towers remains largely intact: San Pancrazio and the Elefante, parts of the Pisan fortifications; while there’s also the ruins of a Roman Amphitheatre settlement, featuring an amphitheater, an aqueduct, a small temple, some cisterns, and a collection of other small buildings to explore.

-Don’t worry if history isn’t your thing though, as the city has plenty of other things to offer.
+Don’t worry if history and cultural attractions aren’t your things though, as the city has plenty of other things to offer.